GlobalEnergyMonitor/GGPT-US-EIA/README.md

 ### Steps Overview

-1. Manually download files from EIA websites linked above under "Data"
+1. Manually download files from EIA websites linked above (and save in the repo's data folder)
 2. Run Jupyter notebook
 3. Manually edit GGPT based on the output